 Some of Friday's midday movers: Ford, Microsoft, Visa and more

 It's one of Wall Street's favorite aphorisms: "sell in May and go away."
 But is there any reason behind the rhyme?

 Happy Friday, as we continue to try to push the Morning Six-Pack to the top of the Amazon best-seller list.

 This quarter's earnings have a clear trend: they either beat expectations or report in-line, which does little to help the stock.

 Some of the names on the move ahead of the open.

-Companies making headlines after the bell Thursday:
+Check out which companies are making headlines after the bell Thursday.